 - Toilet Paper – Just in case!
 Blue bags will be available at most trailheads.

-- Trekking Poles with Snow Baskets– Highly recommended for saving energy and your knees on the descent. (ex: Leki Trekking Poles, Black Diamond Trekking Poles)
+- Trekking Poles with Snow Baskets – Highly recommended for saving energy on the way up and your knees on the descent. (ex: Leki Trekking Poles, Black Diamond Trekking Poles)

 - Garbage Bags – 1-2 compactor bags.

 - Personal First Aid Kit – Moleskin, ibuprofen, aspirin, antacids, personal prescriptions, band-aids.

 - Diamox – Bring a personal supply of Diamox, a common altitude prophylactic.

 Technical Climbing Gear